Support Black-Owned KC Businesses

 “I live dangerously close to Island Spice and consider it my tropical culinary getaway when I'm craving Caribbean food.
 I always order the oxtails and curried goat because #gobigorgohome.
 Both are slow-cooked until they are fall off the bone tender then served with red beans & rice and steamed cabbage.”

 “Go to the KC Daiquiri Shop and prepare for a brain freeze you will actually enjoy.
 With over 30 signature daiquiri mixes, there's something for everyone, but I personally enjoy the Bahama Mama and Purple Passion.”

 Browse many more Black-owned businesses and restaurants in the Kansas City area below.
-For additional information on Black-owned businesses, vendors and resources in Kansas City, consult our partners at Black Privilege.
+For additional information on Black-owned businesses, vendors and resources in Kansas City, consult our partners at KC Black Owned or Black Privilege.